joniles/mpxj/src/site/markdown/field-guide.md

 # Field Guide
-The tables below provide an indication of which fields are populated when files of different types are read using MPXJ.
-The tables are not hand-crafted: they have been generated from test data and are therefore may be missing some details.
+The tables below provide an indication of which fields are populated when files of different types are read using MPXJ The tables are not hand-crafted: they have been generated from test data and are therefore may be missing some details.

 ## Project